MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 4. Select **Edit** (pencil icon) for each card to edit properties like the label, icon, image, and audience targeting settings where applicable.
 5. Select **Delete** (trash can icon) to remove cards.
 6. Preview the experience on all devices to ensure usability before publishing or republishing.
-7. **Publish** or **Republish** when you are done to share the edits with others.
+7. **Publish** or **Republish** when you're done to share the edits with others.

 ## How to edit the dashboard from SharePoint when you have a home site

-If your organization has a [SharePoint home site](home-site-plan.md), you have the option to set up and edit the dashboard from the home site or in Microsoft Teams.
-You’ll need [edit permissions](/sharepoint/customize-sharepoint-site-permissions) for the home site.
+If your organization has a [SharePoint home site](home-site-plan.md), you'll be able to set up and edit the dashboard from the home site or in Microsoft Teams.
+You need [edit permissions](/sharepoint/customize-sharepoint-site-permissions) for the home site.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE53Joj]